wisepythagoras/turing/README.md

-# Turing
+# Loom

-Turing is an experimental programming language that I started building so I can learn Zig and how compilers work.
+Loom is an experimental programming language that I started building so I can learn Zig and how compilers work.

 ### License